Is Calacatta Quartz Too Bold for Small Kitchens?

 • overcrowding the design

-When balanced properly, Calacatta quartz can actually improve smaller kitchens dramatically.
+When balanced properly, Calacatta quartz can actually improve compact kitchens dramatically.

 Modern minimalist kitchen with golden accents